 Act two

 JOHN BECHTOLD is a former American military officer and veteran of the Iraq War.
 He deployed to Iraq twice, once as a platoon leader and the second time as a combat advisor to an Iraqi infantry battalion in northern Iraq.
 Those two experiences continue to shape how he thinks about American militarism.
 He holds a master’s degree from Duke University and a PhD in American studies from the University of North Carolina at Chapel Hill, where he currently lectures on war, media, and visual culture.
-Most recently, he curated an independent photography project featuring the work of emerging Iraqi photographers from Iraq.
+Most recently, he curated an independent photography project featuring the work of emerging photographers from Iraq.
 A portfolio of the project is archived at Duke University.
-His first monograph, U.S. Militarism and the Terrain of Memory: Negotiating Dead Space (Routledge, 2025), is forthcoming.
+His first monograph, U.S. Militarism and the Terrain of Memory: Negotiating Dead Space (Routledge 2025), investigates the mediation of contemporary war.

 4920_dearmadison.jpg